 We maintain director and officer indemnification insurance policies that covers the Company as well as directors and officers individually.
-The policies currently run from June 1, 2022 through June 1, 2023 at a total annual cost of \$1,288,000.
+The policies currently run from June 1, 2023 through June 1, 2024 at a total annual cost of \$1,246,000.
 The primary carrier is Old Republic Insurance Company.

-Delinquent Section 16(A) Reports
+Delinquent Section 16(a) Reports

-On July 1, 2022, six of our directors, Dr. Henderson, Dr. Kaye, Ms. Bhanji, Ms. Wysenski, Dr. Wierenga and Mr. Smith received an award of Common Stock pursuant to our Equity in Lieu of Cash Retainer Option program, which is available only to our directors.
-Form 4s were filed late for these awards on July 12, 2022 due to an administrative error.
-In addition, Dr. Harrington's Form 4 in relation to his initial grant of stock options upon being appointed to the Board of Directors on April 8, 2022 was filed late on April 18, 2022 due to a delay in obtaining Edgar codes from the SEC.
-Other than these late filings, to the Company's knowledge, based solely on our review of the copies of such forms furnished to us and written representations from these officers and directors, we believe that all Section 16(a) filing requirements were met during the year ended December 31, 2022.
+On May 10, 2023, all 9 of our non-executive directors, Dr. Henderson, Ms. Parshall, Mr. Smith, Mr. Costa, Dr. Kaye, Ms. Bhanji, Ms. Wysenski, Dr. Wierenga and Dr. Harrington received an annual equity grant comprised of RSUs and stock options.
+Form 4s were filed late for these awards on May 18, 2023 due to an administrative error.
+Other than these late filings, to the Company's knowledge, based solely on our review of the copies of such forms furnished to us and written representations from these officers and directors, we believe that all Section 16(a) filing requirements were met during the year ended December 31, 2023.